China attacks foreign clothing, shoe brands over Xinjiang

 Beijing often attacks foreign clothing, auto, travel and other brands for actions by their governments or to pressure companies to conform to its official positions on Taiwan, Tibet and other sensitive issues.

-Companies usually apologize and change websites or advertising to maintain access to China’s populous market.
+Companies usually apologize and change websites or advertising to maintain access to China, one of the biggest global markets.
 But Xinjiang is an unusually thorny issue.
 Western brands face pressure at home to distance themselves from possible abuses.

-On Monday, the 27-nation European Union, the United States, Britain and Canada jointly announced travel and financial sanctions on four senior Chinese officials blamed for abuses in Xinjiang.

-Beijing retaliated by saying it would impose unspecified penalties against European legislators and a German researcher who has publicized information about the detention camps.
+A loss of sales in China, the only major economy where consumer spending has rebounded to above pre-pandemic levels, can be especially painful at a time when U.S. and European demand is weak.

+H&M Group “doesn’t represent any political standpoint” and “respects Chinese consumers," the company said on its social media account.

 In January, Washington imposed a ban on imports of cotton from Xinjiang, a major supplier to clothing producers for Western markets.

-China’s official outrage has focused on Europe, possibly because relations with the EU were relatively amicable amid rancor with Washington over trade disputes and accusations of Chinese spying and technology theft.
+China’s official outrage has focused on Europe, possibly because relations with the EU had been amicable amid rancor with Washington over trade disputes and accusations of Chinese spying and technology theft.

 Official criticism of H&M reflected that tone of grievance at being hurt by a friend.

-On its social media account, H&M Group said the company “doesn't represent any political standpoint" and “respects Chinese consumers.”

-On Thursday, H&M products were missing from China's two most popular online retailers, Alibaba Group's TMall and JD.com.
-News reports said they were removed due to public criticism over its Xinjiang statement.
-Spokespeople for Alibaba and JD didn't immediately respond to requests for comment.

-Internet users pointed to clothing brands Uniqlo of Japan and The Gap of the United States as other possible offenders.
-It was unclear how many of those accounts were members of the public and how many were operated by the ruling party’s vast propaganda apparatus.
+Comments on the internet cited clothing brands Uniqlo of Japan and The Gap of the United States as other possible offenders.
+It was unclear how many of those accounts were members of the public and how many were run by the ruling party’s vast propaganda apparatus.

-Pop star Wang Yibo's announcement that he was quitting as a Nike “brand ambassador" didn't mention Xinjiang.
+The pop star Wang's announcement that he was quitting as a Nike “brand ambassador" didn't mention Xinjiang.
 It said he “firmly resists any words and actions that pollute China."

-Others including singer and actress Song Qian, a former member of Korean pop group f(x) who also is known as Victoria Song, and actor Huang Xuan announced they would end endorsement contracts with H&M. Actress Tang Songyun said she was breaking ties with Nike.
+Others including singer and actress Song Qian, a former member of Korean pop group f(x) who also is known as Victoria Song, and actor Huang Xuan, who announced they would end endorsement contracts with H&M. Actress Tang Songyun said she was breaking ties with Nike.

-Chinese athletic shoe brand ANTA announced it was pulling out of BCI, the industry cotton group.